kylerich7/Dark-Mode-Todo-App/README.md

 mentioned habit game project. **In a nutshell, productivity and finding new ways to stay organized is what drives me, and is the reason behind the creation of this todolist.**

-## Installation
-After cloning, import all libraries found in the lib folder

-## Built With
-IntelliJ IDEA

 ## Features
 - add a task (or multiple) to to-do list
     - name
     - due date
     - category
     - priority
 - delete any task from to-do list
 - mark a task as completed
 - view all tasks